-These tables were laden with delicacies, but the star of the show was a thin, mouth-watering Moroccan crepe called the moufleta, which you would roll up with soft butter and honey.
-Please trust me when I tell you that to this day, few things in life are as perfect as a couple of hot, sweet, tender moufletas — right after you’ve come off a strict eight-day diet of dry matzahs.
+These tables were laden with delicacies, but the star of the show was a thin, mouthwatering Moroccan crepe called the moufleta, which you would roll up with soft butter and honey.
+Please trust me when I tell you that to this day, few things in life are as perfect as a couple of hot, sweet, tender moufletas — right after you’ve come off a strict eight-day diet of dry matzos.

 Moufletas were not the only sweet things floating in the Arabian moonlight on the night of Mimouna.
 According to folklore, Mimouna was known as the ideal night to meet your sweetheart.
 It was a night when doors and hearts were open, and young men and women, dressed in their finest, would move and mingle like butterflies from one party and sweet table to another.
 (I know, it sounds a lot more romantic than speed dating.)

 The free-flowing and joyful atmosphere that made you feel the promise of finding love was not a coincidence.
 The night of Mimouna was all about bringing good fortune into your life.
 After eight days of prohibitions, Mimouna was the night you broke free, the night anything was possible.

 For the Jews of Morocco, Mimouna was the Jewish holiday that celebrated optimism.

 All night long, people would give the same greeting over and over again: “Terbach,” an Arab word that roughly means, “May you win and be fortunate.”